How to Stop Bleeding Dog Nail? – Itsaboutdog

 Why Do Dog Owners Trim the Nails of Their Dogs?

-The nails of the dogs possess some materials, due to which they keep on growing and get sharp if they don’t get trimmed.
+The nails of the dogs possess some materials, so keep them growing and get sharp if they aren’t trimmed.

 The dog’s strong nails can often make the dog scratch himself, causing the canine friend various discomforts.
-This is the reason why all dog owners use to trim the nails of their dogs.
+This is the reason why all dog owners trim their dogs’ nails.

-The toes of the dogs are usually supported by some living tissues, which contain a type of cells named keratinocytes that is mainly responsible for the hard material called keratin found in nails that makes the nails of your pet grow and sharper in appearance.
+The toes of dogs are usually supported by some living tissues, which contain a type of cell named keratinocytes that is mainly responsible for the hard material called keratin found in nails that makes your pet’s nails grow and sharper in appearance.

-The living tissues which contain the cell keratinocytes are paired with a type of blood vessels, and specific nerve cells together known as the quick, severe damage to this short while trimming the nails of the dog causes the nails to bleed.
+The living tissues that contain the cell keratinocytes are paired with a type of blood vessels and specific nerve cells together, known as the quick, severe damage to this short while trimming the nails of the dog causes the nails to bleed.

-Hence, we can say that as the keratin produced by the keratinocytes make the nails grow and get sharper, the dog owners trim their pet’s nails to limit the growth.
+Hence, as the keratin produced by the keratinocytes makes the nails grow and get sharper, the dog owners trim their pet’s nails to limit the growth.

 How Much Time Does the Bleeding Dog Nail Take to Get Cured?

-If the cut is not that serious and the bleeding is more minor, it will take almost two to three minutes to stop after getting proper treatment.
+If the cut is not severe and the bleeding is minor, it will take almost two to three minutes to stop after proper treatment.

 In contrast, if the bleeding is significant, it can take nearly five to ten minutes for the blood vessels to contract again for the clotting.

-As we have already discussed, a little bit of a mistake while cutting your dog’s nails can make the nails bleed.
+As we have already discussed, a mistake while cutting your dog’s nails can make the nails bleed.

-So it becomes essential for the dog owner to proceed further in the process with utmost accuracy to prevent their dog from any kind of discomfort.
+So, it becomes essential for the dog owner to proceed with the process with utmost accuracy to prevent their dog from discomfort.

 Stay Calm and Composed

-If you have accidentally cut your dog’s nails, then staying calm and composed is the first thing you have to take care of.
+If you accidentally cut your dog’s nails, staying calm and composed is the first thing you must take care of.

 This is because the dog might also get anxious by seeing the blood flow from his toes and can try to run away to get some help.

 If you also panic in this condition, the condition might even worsen for your dog.
-So the owner is suggested to stay calm to tackle this critical situation.
+So, the owner is advised to stay calm to tackle this critical situation.

 Use the Styptic Powder

-Now it comes to stopping the bleeding of your dog’s nails, the use of styptic powder is the most preferred option in this case by almost all dog owners.
+When it comes to stopping the bleeding of your dog’s nails, using styptic powder is the most preferred option by almost all dog owners.

-Veterinarians and groomers also use styptic powder to prevent certain bleeding situations with a dog.
+Veterinarians and groomers also use styptic powder to prevent certain bleeding situations with dogs.

-The active ingredient present in the powder, benzocaine, functions as a topical anesthetic and is used to ease the pain caused due to the cut on the toes.
+The active ingredient present in the powder, benzocaine, functions as a topical anesthetic and is used to ease the pain caused by the cut on the toes.

-And along with this, another active ingredient named ferric subsulfate helps the cells to develop in the place of the cut to stop the bleeding.
+Another active ingredient, ferric subsulfate, helps the cells develop in the place of the cut to stop the bleeding.

-For using the styptic powder on the cut of your dog’s nails, all you have to do is take your dog’s paw and dip it in the powder or use your hands to take some powder and apply it over the place of the cut.
-The application of this powder will be helpful in stopping the bleeding of your dog’s nails.
+To use the styptic powder on the cut of your dog’s nails, you have to take your dog’s paw and dip it in the powder or use your hands to take some powder and apply it over the place of the cut.
+Applying this powder will help stop the bleeding of your dog’s nails.

 Use of Baking Soda, Corn Starch, or Any Other Flour